NLnetLabs/tma-phd-school-2019/readme.md

 By default all machines announce these prefixes in full.
 In addition to all hijack a /24 from another student.

+The machines run an rsync daemon publishing the `/home/rpki/repository` directory under rsync://rpki-workshop-student-$NR.do.nlnetlabs.nl/rpki/.

+Each has been given a certificate to for its own RPKI CA authorized to publish objects for their prefix and ASN.
+The key pair for this CA is in `/home/rpki/student-{1..18].{key,pub}`.
+The certificate is at rsync://rpki-workshop-filter.do.nlnetlabs.nl/rpki/student-{1..18].cer.
+It expects the manifest for the CA to be rsync://rpki-workshop-student-$NR.do.nlnetlabs.nl/rpki/ca.mft.

 ## Instructions

 ### Login